What’s the Difference between a Shareholder and a Director?

 A shareholder can be thought of as a ‘member’ of a company.
 These members take at least one share in a limited company, which represents a certain percentage of the business.
 This generally results in a portion of any profit generated being paid to the shareholder in the form of dividends.

-Shareholders that invest in a company are also entitled to vote on company decisions.
+Shareholders who invest in a company are also entitled to vote on company decisions.
 Rather than the day-to-day stuff, these votes tend to be about exceptional matters such as:

 • Changing the nature of the business